 Once you have scaled the countless steps up the tower of Alte Peter, you’ll have Marienplatz square at your feet, as well as Viktualienmarkt market, which was founded all the way back in 1804 and is now home to bakers, butchers, fishmongers, delicatessens and florists.
 On days when the wind blows down from the mountains, your climb will be rewarded with views stretching all the way to the Alps.

-Instead of climbing stairs, you can take a lift up to the viewing platform in the Rathaus tower (closed from 4 February to 1 March 2019).
+Instead of climbing stairs, you can take a lift up to the viewing platform in the Rathaus tower.
 Georg von Hauberrisser, the architect who created the Neue Rathaus, also designed Paulskirche church not far from the Theresienwiese park.
 During Oktoberfest (between 21 September and 6 October 2019), the church’s main tower boasts panoramic views over the entire folk festival.

 Around Marienplatz and in other downtown locations a beautiful view can also be combined with a visit to a café or an inn.